Do you have a whippety question? Enter here your query or keyword.

 Proportions

-As you can see in the picture below, the ribcage in the whippet is about the double length of that of the loin.
+As you can see in the picture above, the ribcage in the whippet is about the double length of that of the loin.

 In the Italian greyhound the two length are approximately the same, giving the hound a shorter look.